JensKnipper/personal-blog/_posts/2020-10-14-dealing-with-generic-fields-in-jcodemodel.md

 ---
 layout: post
-title: Dealing with generic fields in JCodeModel
+title: Generating generic fields in JCodeModel
 author: jens_knipper
 date: '2020-10-14 01:00:00'
 description: Another article about JCodeModel.
 This time we will make a short excursion about how to generate generic fields in JCodeModel.